-It’s not a coincidence that all nurseries are painted in pale shades of pink, blue and yellow.
+It’s not a coincidence that all nurseries are painted in pastel shades of pink, blue and yellow.
 They are soothing to the mind and body.
 Bright colours and wild patterns on the other hand lead to overstimulation, not what you want for a good night’s sleep for your child.
-If you want to avoid the standard pink and blue, try pista green, lavender or a taupe grey.
-Warm, muted colours aren’t a bad choice for relaxation too.
-These hues are often used for a cozy setting.
+If you want to avoid the standard pink and blue, try pista green or lavender.
+Taupe grey, olive and similar warm, muted colours aren’t a bad choice for relaxation too – these hues are often used for a cozy setting.

 Kids Love Cuddling!

 De-cluttering is the first step to organizing any room, but it’s of paramount importance in a kids room.
 A cluttered room is akin to a cluttered mind and therefore lifestyle.
 Keep a lookout for double-duty furniture like a bed with built-in storage for the endless supply of toys.
 Sprinkling the room with colourful carton boxes, chests, trunks and shelves will encourage your children to put things away.

 The more you make a space that is personal and intimate to your child, the more he will cherish it.
 Imagine what would excite your child.
 A ladder for the restless tot, a tent for the silent reader, a swing for the eager beaver or a chalkboard easel for the wide-eyed learner?
 You need not clutter the room with one too many accent items to induce personality.
 One single key piece that resonates with your kid can take the room from drab to fab.

 Never underestimate the importance of light while you decorate a kid’s room.
 Poor lighting – too warm or too cold/white – can cause anxiety.
 While you should make use of the sunlight as much as possible during the day, lighting should be mellow at other times to stimulate rest.
 While fairy lights make for a warm and inviting ambience, task lighting beside the bed can encourage reading.